QubitQuants/dawn_drk/README.md

-# Dawn - AP Fork
+# Dawn - Alex Priest Fork

 ## About the Base Theme

 A highly functional theme that adapts to the reader's preferences.
 Let them read, search, subscribe, navigate, and more with ease.
 Completely free and fully responsive, released under the MIT license.
+The latest dawn theme does not have a built in `ToC` out of the box, thats why I used this theme.

 **Base Theme Demo: https://dawn.ghost.io**